What is the Process of Obtaining PAN & TAN for Registered Sole Proprietorship Firm?

 • Finish the form and attach the necessary supporting documents.

-• One could say: Pay the amount and turn in the paperwork to the appointed facility.
+• One could say: Pay the amount and submit the paperwork to the designated facility.

 1. Processing Times

-TAN issuing normally takes five to seven business days to process.
+TAN issuance typically takes five to seven business days to process.

 Common Challenges and Solutions

-Applying for PAN and TAN might present difficulties like paperwork inconsistencies or administrative delays.
+Applying for a PAN and TAN may present difficulties, such as paperwork inconsistencies or administrative delays.
 To resolve these problems:

 • Make sure all of your records are current and correct.